Skip to main content

 • Sponsors: (Prime) Lucius Parshall, Nicholas Germana, Gruber, Caplan

-• Committee: Environment and Agriculture
+• Committee: House Environment and Agriculture

 • Status: Inexpedient to Legislate